Twitter redesigns website, app with new font

-San Francisco, Aug 12 (IANS) With an aim to redesign its website and app, micro-blogging site Twitter has announced that it is now rolling out its Chirp font to the Twitter app and feed.
+San Francisco: With an aim to redesign its website and app, micro-blogging site Twitter has announced that it is now rolling out its Chirp font to the Twitter app and feed.

 The company detailed the Chirp font as one part of a broader brand refresh, unveiled in January, and now it said that it is ready to be used.